Previously, in Part 1 of our two-part series,

 Three times a year all your males shall appear before Yahweh your eloahi at the place which he will choose: at the Festival of Unleavened Bread, at the Festival of Weeks, and at the Festival of Tabernacles.
 They shall not appear before Yahweh ריקם (reyqam; worthless in character, empty).
 (Deut.
 16:16)

 That is, a person should strive to be a filled vessel, filled with the sacred ruach, to appear before Yahweh and therefore circumcised of heart (innermost self).

 In summation, when the matter is thoroughly investigated, the truth of Scriptures informs us that, unless Yahweh directly commands us to reinstitute the practice of water baptism and sends men who have the authority to act in this capacity, there is no need for any person to undergo a water baptism in order to participate in a Passover meal.

 The truth of the matter clearly demonstrates that even if one were to insist that he or she must be water baptized in the name of the messiah prior to their partaking of the Passover meal, there is no known person who presently has the authority directly from Yahweh to perform these water baptisms.

-If we truly can identify such a duly authorized person, we shall freely come forth and be water baptized.
+If we truly can identify such a duly authorized person, we can freely come forth and genuinely be water baptized.